A caring and self-reliant society.

-Department of Social Development has the responsibility of leading in partnership with stakeholders, outcome 13 by building an inclusive and responsive social protection system.
-As prescribed in the long term vision of the National Development Plan (NDP) 2030, the social protection system has the ability to assist families to achieve the basic standard of living and make sure that no-one slip below the minimum standard of living.
+Department of Social Development (DSD) has the responsibility of leading in partnership with stakeholder’s outcome 13, by building an inclusive and responsive social protection system.
+As prescribed in the long-term vision of the National Development Plan (NDP) 2030, the social protection system has the ability to assist families to achieve the basic standard of living and making sure that no one slips below the minimum standard of living.

 In this regard, the department has identified in accordance with the NDP 2030 a targeted number of 13 334 zero income households to be migrated out of poverty over the next five years.
-The services provided by the department are statutory services, counseling services, therapeutic services and programmes, treatment services, after care services, institutionalized services such as support groups with children and parents.
+The services provided by the department are statutory services, counseling services, therapeutic services, treatment services, after care services and institutionalized services such as support groups with children and parents.